-The 2017 Annual Safety Report is available at https://safetyreport.colostate.edu/.
+The 2018 Annual Safety Report and an archive of older reports are available at https://safetyreport.colostate.edu/.

 About the Clery Act

 The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities to disclose information on security policies and timely, annual information about crime on and around campus.

 The CSU Police Department is responsible for releasing campus crime statistics to the University community.
 The Annual Fire and Safety Report informs the University community about important procedures, policies, crime prevention programs and crime statistics for the previous three years concerning reported crimes that occurred on-campus, on non-campus properties owned or controlled by Colorado State University, and on public property surrounding or immediately adjacent to campus.

 A printed copy of the Annual Fire and Safety Report is available upon request at the CSU Police Department in Green Hall.